Iamm3taphorical/Iamm3taphorical/README.md

 | **G2** | [G3](https://github.com/Iamm3taphorical/Iamm3taphorical/issues/new?title=chess%7Cmove%7Cg2g3%7C0&body=Just+push+%27Submit+new+issue%27.+You+don%27t+need+to+do+anything+else.) , [G4](https://github.com/Iamm3taphorical/Iamm3taphorical/issues/new?title=chess%7Cmove%7Cg2g4%7C0&body=Just+push+%27Submit+new+issue%27.+You+don%27t+need+to+do+anything+else.) |
 | **H2** | [H3](https://github.com/Iamm3taphorical/Iamm3taphorical/issues/new?title=chess%7Cmove%7Ch2h3%7C0&body=Just+push+%27Submit+new+issue%27.+You+don%27t+need+to+do+anything+else.) , [H4](https://github.com/Iamm3taphorical/Iamm3taphorical/issues/new?title=chess%7Cmove%7Ch2h4%7C0&body=Just+push+%27Submit+new+issue%27.+You+don%27t+need+to+do+anything+else.) |

-**How this works:** When you click a link, it opens a GitHub Issue.
-Just push "Create New Issue".
-That triggers a workflow that updates this board.
+**How this works:** Click a link to open a GitHub Issue, then press "Create New Issue."
+That triggers a workflow that updates the board automatically.

 **Last few moves, this game**